rahul1368/byheap/README.md

   If you pass first parameter as a list of numbers, then each number will be considered as the priority of items correspondingly.

-* **Second Parameter** is type of Priority Queue i.e. implementation by Binary Max Heap or Binary Min Heap
+* **Second Parameter** is type of Priority Queue i.e. implemented by Binary Max Heap or Binary Min Heap

-* **Type** can accept two values 1 (for Max Heap) or 2 (for Min Heap).
+* **Type** can accept two values 1 (Priority Queue implemented by Binary Max Heap) or 2 (Priority Queue implemented by Binary Min Heap).

-  Relation between (node or item)'s priority and (node or item)'s key attribute value will depend on this parameter value.
+  **Relation between (node or item)'s priority and (node or item)'s key attribute value will depend on this parameter value.**

-  So if you want that item's with high key attribute value should have high priority in priority queue,then pass 1 as second parameter value.
+    ** **So if you want that item's with high key attribute value should have high priority in priority queue,then pass 1 as second parameter value.**

-  Otherwise if you want that item's with low key attribute value should have high priority in priority queue,then pass 2 as second parameter value.
+    ** **Otherwise if you want that item's with low key attribute value should have high priority in priority queue,then pass 2 as second parameter value.**

     **Constructor Signature :** BinaryHeap(List< item >,type)